Tony Gwynn

-Anthony Keith Gwynn Sr. (May 9, 1960 – June 16, 2014), nicknamed "Mr. Padre", was an American professional baseball right fielder, who played 20 seasons (1982–2001) in Major League Baseball (MLB) for the San Diego Padres.
-The left-handed hitting Gwynn won eight batting titles in his career, tied for the most in National League (NL) history.
-He is one of the best and most consistent hitters in baseball history.
-Gwynn had a .338 career batting average, never hitting below .309 in any full season.
-He was a 15-time All-Star, recognized for his skills both on offense and defense with seven Silver Slugger Awards and five Gold Glove Awards.
-Gwynn was the rare player in his era that stayed with a single team his entire career, and he played in the only two World Series appearances in San Diego's franchise history.
-He was inducted into the Baseball Hall of Fame in 2007, his first year of eligibility.
+Anthony Keith Gwynn Sr. (May 9, 1960 – June 16, 2014), nicknamed "Mr. Padre", was an American professional baseball right fielder who played 20 seasons (1982–2001) in Major League Baseball (MLB) for the San Diego Padres.
+The left-handed hitting Gwynn won eight batting titles in his career, which is tied for the most in National League (NL) history.
+He was a 15-time All-Star and won seven Silver Slugger Awards and five Gold Glove Awards.
+Gwynn stayed with the Padres his entire career and played in the only two World Series appearances in San Diego franchise history.
+Having hit over .300 for 19 straight seasons, Gwynn retired with a .338 career batting average, the highest mark since Ted Williams retired in 1960; Gwynn also holds the highest adjusted batting average of all time at .342.
+He was inducted into the Baseball Hall of Fame in 2007 in his first year of eligibility, and is widely considered the best pure hitter of his generation.

 Gwynn attended San Diego State University (SDSU), where he played both college baseball and basketball for the Aztecs.
-He was an all-conference player in both sports in the Western Athletic Conference (WAC) but was honored as an All-American in baseball.
+He was an all-conference player in both sports in the Western Athletic Conference (WAC), and was also honored as an All-American in baseball.
 Gwynn was selected by the Padres in the third round of the 1981 MLB draft as the 58th overall pick.
-He made his major-league debut the next year and captured his first batting title in 1984 when San Diego advanced to its first-ever World Series.
-A poor fielder in college, Gwynn's work on his defense was rewarded in 1986 when he received his first Gold Glove.
-The following year, he won the first of three consecutive batting titles.
-Beginning in 1990, Gwynn endured four straight injury-shortened seasons.
-However, he experienced a resurgence with four consecutive batting titles starting in 1994, when he batted a career-high .394 in a strike-shortened season.
-Gwynn played in his second World Series in 1998 before reaching the 3,000-hit milestone the following year.
+He made his major-league debut the next year and won his first batting title in 1984, when San Diego advanced to its first-ever World Series.
+Gwynn was a poor fielder in college and the minor leagues, but improved over time and received his first Gold Glove in 1986.
+The next year, he won the first of three consecutive batting titles.
+From 1990 to 1994, Gwynn endured four injury-shortened seasons, then had four straight batting titles starting in 1994, when he batted a career-high .394 in a strike-shortened season.
+Gwynn played in his second World Series in 1998 and reached the 3,000-hit milestone the following year.
 He played two more seasons, hampered by injuries in both, and retired after the 2001 season with 3,141 career hits.